zhuhaow/SpechtLite/README.md

     method: AES-128-CFB
     password: ss_password
   # Speed adapter automatically connects to all specified adapters (with given delay)
-  # and use the fastest one that becomes ready.
+  # and uses the fastest one that becomes ready.
   - id: speed
     type: SPEED
     adapters: